 - Zone 1 Heartleaf Alexanders (Zizia aptera) - flat yellow flower clusters in late spring to early summer, similar to golden Alexanders but different leaf shape, shorter stature, seed production varies year-to-year

-- Zone 1 Willowleaf aster (Symphyotrichum praealtum) - late season pollinator plant for wet soils, forms dense almost weed-free plot under irrigation, needs protection from rabbits and deer - not on the available species list yet, but I have a small amount of seed from the first harvest of this species; email email@example.com if interested
+- Zone 1 Willowleaf aster (Symphyotrichum praealtum) - late season pollinator plant for wet soils, forms dense almost weed-free plot under irrigation, needs protection from rabbits and deer - small amounts available

 For prospective Natural Selections growers

 For information about Yellow Tag certification for native species, visit the Iowa Crop Improvement Association website and find:

 - The annual Native Species Directory

 - Handbooks - The "green book" and "blue book" both contain sections on native species certification

 - Contact information - To participate in the Yellow Tag program, contact Doan Schmitz, Interim Program Coordinator